Automated-Beamline-Endeavors/GA4beamlines/README.md

 <p style = "text-align: center;">(2 - s) / p + 2 * rank * (s - 1) / p / (p - 1)</p>

 Where 1 < *s* <= 2 and *rank* is the rank of the individual.  *s* is used to determine the base chance of selecting an individual regardless of their rank.
+As the value of s approaches 1, the probability of selecting an individual becomes the same for all individuals in the population.
+As the value of s approaches 2, rank has a larger impact on the probability and the probability of selecting the worst individual (rank of 0) becomes 0.
 ##### Method 2 - Fitness-Based Probability
 This method calculates the probability of selecting an individual as a parent by first calculating the cumulative fitness of the population and then dividing each individual's fitness by the cumulative fitness.

 ### Variation
+Variation is what enables the population to explore the space of possible solutions.
+There are two types of variation in this algorithm: **Recombination** and **Mutation**.
+Recombination generates children from existing individuals to potentially become part of the next generation.
+Mutation is applied to the children and serves as a way to keep the population from being overtaken by a few, well-adapted individuals.
 #### Recombination
 Takes pairs of parents and an  *alpha* (0.0 <= *alpha* <= 1.0, which is the percentage of contribution from each parent) and uses one of the following methods to generate two new children:
 ##### Method 1 - Single Arithmetic Recombination